Miles Redemption with Air Canada Aeroplan: A Step-By-Step Guide

 Chat directly with our team of Travel Hackers to book impossible travel for points.

-Many airlines including Delta, United, Air France KLM are moving towards dynamic award pricing, as opposed to fixed award charts.
-Aeroplan however, have introduced an innovative hybrid pricing structure.
+Many airlines including Delta, United, and Air France/KLM are moving towards dynamic award pricing, as opposed to fixed award charts.
+Aeroplan, however, has introduced an innovative hybrid pricing structure.

 The award chart is divided up into four zones: